 Protein is one of the most important food groups, coming from meat or cereals in pet food.
 Protein levels for wet dog foods look lower compared with dry dog food because of the high water content.
 However, if you feed your dog the recommended quantities of complete wet food, then they should get a similar daily intake of protein as they would from dry food.

-The meat in pet food comes from animal derivatives, being the safe by-products of the human food industry as pet food must be fit for human consumption.
+Did you know that the meat in pet food comes from animal derivatives, being the safe by-products of the human food industry as pet food must be fit for human consumption?

 There’s no one solution to buying pet food and it’s very much what your pet prefers and your choice.
-What suits one dog may not the next.
+What suits one pet may not the next.
 There’s something for every pet.

 - 1. Pet owners can cut costs by buying in bulk.
 Pets can become bored with repetitive purchasing so varying the contents of each bulk purchase is a must.

-- 2. Compare pet sites for free UK delivery post and packing services to reduce costs.
+- 2. When buying online compare pet sites for free UK delivery post and packing services to reduce costs.

 - 3. Check the contents of pet products before purchasing.